-Over the years I’ve attended numerous workshops and writers’ group meetings.
+Over the years, I’ve attended numerous workshops and writers’ group meetings.
 Often the subject of software comes up, especially when we share material for critique.
-After listening to other writers and experimenting with different applications, here are my conclusions regarding the best novel writing software.
+After listening to other writers and experimenting with different applications, I have formed strong opinions regarding the best novel writing software.

-Before exploring the options, we ought to understand what tasks we expect novel writing software to perform.
-Here are my personal requirements:
+Before exploring the options, let’s review the tasks we expect novel writing software to perform.
+Here are my requirements:

 - Record the words I type

 - Format (eventually you will need to properly format your manuscript)

 - Save in a format that can be shared

 - Support tracking changes (needed to receive comments and corrections)

 The primary task we expect our writing software to perform is to ease the process of getting the words out of your head and onto the page.
 For this, even the most basic text editors perform this task well.
 For example, if you use Windows, Notepad will work.
 For Apple users, TextEdit is simple and easy to use.
 Finally, Linux users have a plethora of choices like vi or nano.
 I’ve used all the above, but I don’t recommend any of these because of other considerations.

 Formatting on text editors is limited or nonexistent.
 One of the big reasons not to use a text editor is that you will need to insert extra carriage returns to separate your paragraphs for readability.
 Before you can send them to a publisher, you will need to remove these.

 Another concern is that most text editors won’t let you insert page breaks for new chapters and don’t support bold, underlined, or italicized characters.